ezgiergun/curio-nook/README.md

 Technologies Used:

-    HTML5, CSS3, and JavaScript as the core technologies.
+    HTML, CSS, and JavaScript as the core technologies.

 Demo: http://ezgiergun.com/curio-nook-store/